MrWolfZ/simplux/recipes/basics/getting-started/README.md

 console.log('initial state:', counterModule.getState())
 ```

 The most interesting thing you can do with state is to change it.
 In **simplux** that is done with mutations.
 A mutation is a pure function that takes the current module state - and optionally some additional arguments - and returns a new updated state.
-So, in contrast to their name, mutations do not really mutate the state but create a modified copy.

 ```ts
 // to change the state, we can define mutations